-Mutual funds: Valued at the daily closing price reported by the funds.
-Mutual funds held by the Plan are open-ended mutual funds that are registered with the Securities Exchange Commission.
+Mutual funds: Valued at daily closing price as reported by the fund.
+Mutual funds held by the Plan are open-ended mutual funds that are registered with the Securities and Exchange Commission.
 These funds are required to publish daily net asset values ("NAV") and to transact at that price.
 The mutual funds held by the Plan are considered actively traded.